All Episodes

 Once the levees broke and nobody has plugged it, I think until maybe last night, he had to focus on rescuing people.

-And maybe he should have said, Well, some people are gonna die and I need to plug the levees first and then go rescue people, but he was hoping I think the state stepped in, you know, at the at the uh state level with national troops or whatever from the governor.
+And maybe he should have said, well, some people are going to die, and I need to plug the levees first and then go rescue people.

-And I never his frustration is people are dying in front of him.
+His frustration is people are dying in front of him.

 Kevin, I never expected that the city mayor would be able to plug the levee break.

-So I I'm sorry, I just think that the local government broke down and shouldn't have.
+I just think that the local government broke down and shouldn't have.

 And we're back at the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

-I'm Roger Hedgecock, In for Rush today.
+I'm Roger Hedgecock, Infor Rush Today.

 He'll be back next week, of course.